skmbatha/clic2sure_project/README.md

 of python you have installed you might have to use ```python3``` instead of ```python``` in the commands.

-THE DEVSERVER runs at port 8000 by default, but pass in the option to be ensure it does.
+THE DEVSERVER runs at port 8000 by default, but pass in the option to ensure it does.

 ```
 python manage.py runserver 8000